 BREAKING IT DOWN:

 We started by breaking down parts of the desk in order to start over.
-All the drawers were removed.
-The pullout keyboard tray was discarded as it’s obsolete with my laptop.
-The slats that firmed up the back of the desk were pulled off so to add the beadboard.
-The little wood buttons that cover the screw holes were pulled off with pliers and put away safely.
-The handles were removed from the drawer and set aside to be spray painted later.
+Firstly, we removed all the drawers.
+Then we discarded the pullout keyboard tray because it’s obsolete with my laptop.
+Afterwards, we pulled off the slats that firmed up the back of the desk so we could add the beadboard.
+Then we pulled off the little wood buttons that cover the screw holes with pliers, then we put them away safely.
+Lastly, we removed the handles from the drawer.
+We set those aside so we could spray paint them later.

 My favorite part was cutting out all the odd wiring and pulling off the desktop.
 I decided to rebuild rather than try to somehow fill the gaping hole where they put a light switch.
 That was a very “unique” feature, to say the least.